-The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuation completed in 2023 with a valuation date of June 30, 2022.
-The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2013-2018 Demographic Experience Study and the 2021 Economic Experience Study.
+The total pension liability (TPL) for each of the plans was determined using the most recent actuarial valuation completed in 2024 with a valuation date of June 30, 2023.
+The actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Annual Comprehensive Financial Report located on the DRS website.
+The actuarial assumptions used in the June 30, 2023 valuation were based on the results of the 2013-2018 Demographic Experience Study Report and the 2023 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2022 actuarial valuation report.
-The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2023.
-Plan liabilities were rolled forward from June 30, 2022, to June 30, 2023, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.
+The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2024.
+Plan liabilities were rolled forward from June 30, 2023, to June 30, 2024, reflecting each plan's normal cost (using the entry age cost method), assumed interest and actual benefit payments.

-- Inflation: 2.75% total economic inflation; 3.25% salary inflation - Salary increases: In addition to the base 3.25% salary inflation assumption, salaries are also expected to grow by service-based salary increases. - Investment rate of return: 7.0%
+• Inflation: 2.75% total economic inflation; 3.25% salary inflation

+- Salary increases: In addition to the base 3.25% salary inflation assumption, salaries are also expected to grow by service-based salary increases. - Investment rate of return: 7.00%

-Mortality rates were developed using the Society of Actuaries' Pub.
-H-2010 mortality rates, which vary by member status (e.g. active, retiree, or survivor), as the base table.
+Mortality rates were developed using the Society of Actuaries' Pub.H-2010 mortality rates, which vary by member status (e.g., active, retiree, or survivor), as our base table.
 OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
-Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout their lifetime.
+Under "generational" mortality, a member is assumed to receive additional mortality improvements in each future year, throughout their lifetime.